11 Best Things to Do in the Leura Area

 The Pool of Siloam is a natural waterhole and small waterfall on Gordon Creek, a creek that drops into Jamison Valley via Gordon Falls a bit further south.

-The easiest and quickest way to access the Pool of Siloam is via a short but steep walking track starting from Gordon Falls Reserve.
+The easiest and quickest way to access the Pool of Siloam is via a short (but quite steep) walking track starting from Gordon Falls Reserve.

 3. Gordon Falls Lookout